A(n?) HeXercise v0.0.6

 In Bringing Back Something That Wasn't There In The First Place

 The thing I love Doom for the most isn't the quantifiable kind — it's a feel, a certain sense of flow.
 For its faults, Heretic did an admirable job at bringing back a fraction of it, as does Hexen in places.
-Hexen's combat, however, has this nasty habit of constantly grinding itself to a halt in ways ranging from minor gripes, to tedious annoyances, to out-and-out infuriating.
-This is compounded by the game's art design, which — after an intro consisting of beating 40 big-ass monsters to death with your bare hands — never stops begging for the sort of over-the-top badassery that heavy metal covers have made an art form of portraying.
+Hexen's combat, however, has this nasty habit of constantly grinding to a halt in ways ranging from minor gripes, to tedious annoyances, to out-and-out infuriating.
+This is compounded by the game's art design, which — after an intro consisting of beating 40 big-arse monsters to death with your bare hands — never stops begging for the sort of over-the-top badassery that heavy metal covers have made an art form of portraying.
 Topping it off is a healthy lot of imbalances between weapons, classes and monsters.

 A lot of those gripes, Raven themselves had fortunately wisened up to by the time Hexen II was being made; but this isn't Hexen II we're talking about here.
 This isn't quite Hexen, either.
 This is more or less Hexen according to design principles which I hold.
 With a side helping of Metal.
 You tell me how that fares.